gmlang/ezplot-book/manuscript/04-03-horizontal-barplot-n-lollipop.md

 ![Votes of Profitable and Unprofitable Films for each MAPP rating](images/barploth_dodged_p3-1.png)

-### Horizontal bar chart vs. lollipop chart
+The next example shows how to create horizontal bar chart and lollipop chart using a common data set.

 Horizontal bar chart and lollipop chart are exchangeable.
 So if you use a lot of horizontal bar charts, maybe you want to switch to horizontal lollipop chart for a change.
 Let's draw both using the following dataset.